TheComrad24/TheComrad24/README.md

    - I'm QA engineer form Russia.
 Looking for new remote job 50% manual 50% automated (or more). <br>
    - I’m currently learning Docker, Jenkins <br>
    - I'm currently working at CFT. <br>
-   - When i'm not testing, you can find me: watching armrestling, UFC, riding a bike or swimming.<br>
+   - When i'm not testing, you can find me: watching armrestling, UFC, riding a bike or swimming.
+   <br><br>
  </p>

 ## Languages and Tools:
 <p align="center">
   <br>